-The University of Oxford has many philosophical treasures exhibited in the Bodleian Library, as well as items and manuscripts to be discovered in its many colleges.
+The University of Oxford has many philosophical treasures exhibited in the Bodleian Library as well as important manuscripts and other items in its colleges.
 Below are just some of these intriguing objects.

-The Phaedo makes a central claim for the soul’s immortality, and explores its nature and role beyond the body.
+This is the oldest surviving manuscript (discounting fragments) of around half of Plato’s dialogues.
+The Phaedo, also known as On the Soul, makes a central claim for the soul’s immortality and explores its nature and role beyond the body.

-Works by Aristotle, including Physics, De Caelo, De generatione et corruptione, and Analytica.
+A collection from the mid-late 15th century, including Physics, De Caelo, De Generatione et Corruptione and Analytica.

-A library of 1674 volumes owned by the political philosopher John Stuart Mill (1806-1873) are now in the possession of Somerville College.
+A collection of 1674 volumes owned by the political philosopher John Stuart Mill (1806-1873) is now housed at Somerville College.

 The Isaiah Berlin Virtual Library

 Wolfson College host this online resource looking after all aspects of Berlin’s literary estate.